Words of Welcome

 The biennial International AIDS Conference is the premier gathering for those working in the field of HIV, as well as policymakers, people living with HIV and others committed to ending the epidemic.
 It will be a tremendous opportunity for researchers from around the world to share the latest scientific advances in the field, learn from one another’s expertise, and develop strategies for advancing all facets of our collective efforts to treat and prevent HIV.

-AIDS 2014 is expected to convene over 14,000 delegates from nearly 200 countries, including 1,200 journalists.
+AIDS 2014 is expected to convene over 14,000 delegates from nearly 200 countries, including up to 1,000 journalists.
 The conference will be held from 20-25 July 2014 at the Melbourne Convention and Exhibition Centre.
 The International AIDS Society, the world's leading independent association of HIV professionals, with more than 16,000 members in 194 countries, is organizing AIDS 2014 in collaboration with international and local partners.